jquense/yup/README.md

 whereas the string `matches` is not.
 This is helpful for "toggling" validations on and off.
 - `useCallback`: boolean (default `false`), use the callback interface for asynchrony instead of promises

+In the case of mixing exclusive and non-exclusive tests the following logic is used.
+If a non-exclusive test is added to a schema with an exclusive test of the same name the exclusive test is removed and further tests of the same name will be stacked.

+If an exclusive test is added to a schema with non-exclusive tests of the same name the previous tests are removed and further tests of the same name will replace each other.

 ```javascript
 var schema = yup.mixed().test({
       name: 'max',